maarcweiss/maarcweiss/README.md

 I am an independent security researcher.
 Co-Founder and Lead Auditor at Enigma Dark, and manage smart contract security in huge protocols like Tapioca DAO and Ambit Finance.

-I am also part of Spearbit and Paladin Blockchain Security.
+I am a Security Researcher at Spearbit and Paladin Blockchain Security.

 I have done tons of reviews (over 50) ranging from public, to firm and private.
 I have audited all kinds of DeFi protocols, omnichain, perps, options, lending, liquid staking...